nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 And if the shortcut has a **-c false** as its first flag after **"-dNOSAFER"**, then the boolean **false** will be pushed to the stack before the control is passed to the _PostScript_ program.
 Then the command **"count"** will return 1 and the variable **"/ps"** will be initiallied with whatever was pushed on the stack.
 In this case it is with the boolean **false**.
-This will indicate the program that what we is to convert the design to _Java_.
+This will indicate the program that what we want is to convert the design to _Java_.
 If the file is opened in another way (by double clicking the
 _PostScript_ file or opening it with a different application, for example), the design is displayed by _GhostScript_.
 Therefore it is this varibale that controls how the program is going to behave.
 The change can be done by hand in other systems different then Windows.
 However, the shorcut method is far more faster when doing adjustments in the _Java_ version.
 Notice that most of the _Java_ code is automatically